May 19, 2006 (Reviewed August 12 2019)

 - As of August 2019, this website – https://lifehacker.com/the-best-podcast-apps-on-iphone-are-way-better-than-app-1831654187 suggests that the three best podcast apps are Pocket Casts, Overcast, or Castro.
 These podcast apps are designed to help find, manage, sync and archive podcasts.
 I am about to download and try them out, too.

 Another interesting feature of podcasts is that you can choose to subscribe to the podcasts, and each time you launch an application the most recent podcast in the series will appear and you can choose or not to download or stream it.
 This can make it convenient to stay current in your discipline.

 Enjoy your audio podcast assignment, and think about how you might like to use audio in your course.
 Here are some ideas:

 - Is there a favorite author/expert that you would like to interview?

 - Is there a discussion board summary or observation that you would like to do using audio?

 - Maybe your students would like to add an audio supplement to their project.

 More Background and References

-- Wikipedia is a good source for this type of recent digital phenomenon.Go to http://en.wikipedia.org/wiki/Podcasting.
+- Wikipedia is a good source for the background and uses of podcasting at http://en.wikipedia.org/wiki/Podcast.